fredoseep/MultiSeedmod-for-Minecraft-fabric/README.md

 This is a fabric mod for minecraft 1.16.1.
-For 2.0.0+ Atum and SpeedrunApi are MUSTS.
+For 2.0.0+ Atum ,SpeedrunApi and SpeedrunIgt are MUSTS.
 java21+ is required.
 shift + click the carrot button to config the seed type.
 You can scroll down in the config screen!!